entropy-flux/TorchSystem/README.md

 from torchsystem import Publisher

 publisher = Publisher()

+@publisher.subscribe('metrics')
+def print_metrics(metric):
-publisher.subscribe('metrics', lambda metric: print(metric)) # Use the tracking library you want to store the metrics like tensorboard
+    print(metric) #Use the tracking library you want to store
+                  # the metrics like tensorboard

-repository = MyRepository() # Your own repository class with store, and restore methods implemented for your aggregates
+repository = MyRepository() # Your can roll your own repository class with store, and restore methods implemented for your aggregates

 callbacks.bind(publisher)